Williamsburg County, South Carolina

 Williamsburg County is a county located in the U.S. state of South Carolina.
 As of the 2020 census its population was 31,026.
-The county seat and largest city is Kingstree.
+The county seat and largest community is Kingstree.
 After a previous incarnation of Williamsburg County, the current county was created in 1804.

 History

-In 1867 the United States military oversaw the registering of voters in the county in preparation for the election of a new "reconstruction" government.
+On January 7, 1867, the Kingstree jail fire killed 22 imprisoned freedmen.
+Also in 1867, the United States military oversaw the registering of voters in the county in preparation for the election of a new "reconstruction" government.
 In the Williamsburg District, there were 800 whites and 1,725 African-Americans who were eligible to vote under the new system.
 A convention was held to organize a new constitutions for the state of South Carolina, the Williamsburg District was represented by William Darrington who was a white reverend from the Williamsburg District who had opposed slavery before the war as well as C.M.
-Olsen and Stephen A. Swails who were both African-American.
-Darrington led a prayer at the opening of the convention on February 14 of 1868.
+Olsen and Stephen A. Swails, who were both African-American.
+Darrington led a prayer at the opening of the convention on February 14, 1868.

-In 1868 the state constitution abolished the parishes and designated judicial districts formally as counties thus transforming the "Williamsburg District" into "Williamsburg County."
+In 1868, the state constitution abolished the parishes and designated judicial districts formally as counties thus transforming the "Williamsburg District" into "Williamsburg County."